-This course takes a closer look at the biological structure of humans, including things such as organs, muscles, and bones.
-The first semester includes anatomical terminology, the study of structure and function of tissues, and the integumentary, skeletal, and muscular systems.
+This course takes a closer look at the biological structure of humans, including things such as organs and blood.
+The second semester includes an in-depth study of the nervous and cardiovascular systems.
 This course also involves a laboratory component, which includes anatomical studies using microscopy and dissection and the study of physiological concepts.